Camp Iron Mountain: Camp Iron Mountain Landing Strip

-Camp Iron Mountain Airfield landing strip was built near the Camp Iron Mountain to support the training activities.
+Camp Iron Mountain landing strip was built near the Camp Iron Mountain to support the training activities.
 The runway was 4,500 feet long made of steel landing mats.
 Small planes were used to watch the desert survival training, gunnery practices, and tank tactics training.
 Also aircraft were used to coordinate tanks and other armored vehicles from the air.

-After the war the air strip became the Iron Mountain Pumping Plant Airport (72CL), that is still in use today.
+Many think that the landing strip at the MWD Iron Mtn Pumping Plant (72CL) is the old Camp Iron Mtn runway, but this is false.
+A 1944 Army map shows the landing strip to be about 2.5 mi south of the current MWD landing strip.
+In addition, a September 4, 1963 (page 4) report to the MWD Board of Directors regarding district construction states "Airplane landing strips at Iron Mountain were completed".

 California Historical Landmark Marker

 Marker on the Riverside, California site reads: